heygrady/react-redux-notes/redux-sagas-todos.md

 walkTask(task)
 ```

 *Note:* The `walkTask()` function above is just a toy example.
 Redux-saga actually analyzes the effect you yield and does some magic.
-However, once redux-saga is done with its internal magic it simply calls `next()` with the result of the previous effect.
+However, once redux-saga is done with its internal magic it simply calls `next()` on your saga with the result of the previous effect.

 ### Managing async actions with a saga
-What is a saga good for?
-Chaining asynchronous actions.

-While redux-saga doesn't do anything you couldn't do with a different solution, it allows you to chain actions in an easy-to-follow way.
-[Redux-saga has a glossary](http://yelouafi.github.io/redux-saga/docs/Glossary.html), you'll need it.
+Redux-saga allows you to chain actions in an easy-to-follow way.
 As a core requirement **redux-saga expects you to yield an effect**.
-Thankfully redux-saga comes with a bunch of helper functions that makes it seamless to [create effects](http://yelouafi.github.io/redux-saga/docs/api/index.html#effect-creators).
+Effects help the sagaMiddleware walk your saga.
+Thankfully redux-saga comes with functions that makes it seamless to [create effects](http://yelouafi.github.io/redux-saga/docs/api/index.html#effect-creators).
 In practice you'll use [`put()`](http://yelouafi.github.io/redux-saga/docs/api/index.html#putaction) -- just an alias for dispatch -- to dispatch actions.
 And you'll use [`call()`](http://yelouafi.github.io/redux-saga/docs/api/index.html#callfn-args) to call a function that does something asynchronously, either returning a generator or a promise.

+[Redux-saga has a glossary](http://yelouafi.github.io/redux-saga/docs/Glossary.html) that comes in handy.

 ##### A saga
 Here's the async example from above rewritten as a saga: